Dubai's Salik announces Dh562 million Q1 revenue amid increased traffic volume

 Growth remained strong across several gates in the first quarter, with Jebel Ali seeing double digit growth (+c12%), and other gates growing in the high-single digit range, including Airport Tunnel and Al Mamzar North (+c.8%).

-Full year 2024 revenue-generating trips are expected to increase between four and six per cent.
+Full year 2024 revenue-generating trips are expected to increase between 4 and 6 per cent.
 Business outlook is also upbeat with the introduction of two new toll gates in Dubai – Business Bay Crossing and Al Safa South gates – that are expected to be operational by the end of November this year.

 Salik is also building its ancillary revenue streams, with the use of barrier-free paid parking system that should be operational by third quarter of 2024 at Dubai Mall.